sukhik/mood/pages/about.md

 ##### Culture, Internet, Information and Colllaboration

 Beautiful worlds exist on the internet.
-I find sites and work of other contemporaries I want to use, store, and steward.
+I find sites and work of other contemporaries I want to store and use.
 I will keep a list, curating and maintaining my own archive.
+My defensible worldview will come from this body.

 ##### The Truth About Home